 In 2014, we made an excursion to try and find a Bald-Headed Ibis, sometimes referred to as a Waldrapp.
 This would entail visiting Vejer de la Frontera in the Cadiz province of Spain.
 The main focus was to find some and then photograph these scarce birds.

-This February, we arrived once again at Vejer de la Frontera, where the re-introduced birds have made their own roost and nest site in Spain.
+This February, we arrived again at Vejer de la Frontera, where the re-introduced birds have made their own roost and nest site in Spain.
 First released onto the cliffs near Barbate in Andalucia, they found this nesting site after sustained gull predation at the release site.

 All the birds carry multiple Identification rings.